AFLplusplus/AFLplusplus/docs/custom_mutators.md

     protobuf format which corresponds to a given grammar.
 In order to execute the target, the protobuf data must be converted to the plain-text format expected by the target.
-In such scenarios, the user can define the `pre_save` function.
+In such scenarios, the user can define the `post_process` function.
 This function is then transforming the data into the format expected by the API before executing the target.

 - `queue_new_entry` (optional):